-Learning Area: The Arts Course Length: One or Two Semesters
+Course Length: One or two semesters

-Satisfactory completion of Year 8 Music, 12 months instrumental experience or by negotiation with the Coordinator of Music.
+12 months instrumental experience or by negotiation with the Head of Music.

 This course focuses upon students as active music makers.
 Students will rehearse and perform as soloists and ensemble members with the aim of refining technical and expressive skills on instruments and/or voice.
 Students will explore and analyse inspirational music and artists and apply concepts to their own work.
 Students will compose their own music through song writing, notation and music technology activities.